kheller18/crypto-payment-system/README.md

 ## 1. Installation

-  If you would like to clone the repository, type "git clone https://github.com/kheller18/crypto-payment-system.git".
+  If you would like to clone the repository, type `git clone https://github.com/kheller18/crypto-payment-system.git`.
 In the terminal, with the Anaconda dev environment activated, install the following packages and dependencies before running the application.
 To understand how to install these, refer to the [Usage](#2-usage)

   * [dotenv](https://pypi.org/project/python-dotenv/) (1.0.0) - Reads key value pairs in .env